On the Complexity of Various Parameterizations of Common Induced Subgraph Isomorphism: Structural parameterization

-In the following table we give a summary of some results obtained in this paper along with open questions.
-Note that for ISI, $vc+fvs$ is not the same parameter as $fvs+vc$.
-In the latter, the parameter is a bound on the vertex cover of $G_2$ (as well as the feedback vertex set of $G_1$) which makes ISI in $\fpt$, while it remains open for $vc+fvs$.
-We also note that ISI is not in $\xp$ w.r.t. $vc(G_1)$ by a simple reduction from \textsc{Independent Set} (let $G_2$ be an edgeless graph on $k$ vertices, then its vertex cover number is 0).
+Let us finish this section with some general considerations.
+Note that for ISI, the parameter $\text{vc}+\text{fvs}$ is not the same as $\text{fvs}+\text{vc}$.
+In the latter, the parameter is a bound on the vertex cover of $G_2$ (as well as the feedback vertex set of $G_1$) which makes ISI in $\fpt$, while it remains open for $\text{vc}+\text{fvs}$.
+We also note that ISI is not in $\xp$ w.r.t. $\text{vc}(G_1)$ by a simple reduction from \textsc{Independent Set}: let $G_2$ be an edgeless graph on $k$ vertices, then its vertex cover number is 0.

+We now turn our attention to the case where MCIS is parameterized by a combination of the natural parameter and some structural parameter.
+We note that, in general, such parameterization reduces the problem's complexity.
+This is most often due to the fixed-parameter tractability of MCIS in $H$-minor free graphs (again, since ISI is $\fpt$ in this case~\cite{FG01}).
+For example, consider the case where the parameter is the sum of some bound $t$ on the feedback vertex set of the input graphs and the natural parameter $k$.
+The problem is $\fpt$ in this case since graphs of $t$-feedback vertex set are $H$-minor free where $H$ is the ``fixed'' graph consisting of a disjoint union of $t+1$ triangles.
+The same applies to parameterization by treewidth and the natural parameter by considering $H$ to be the complete graph on $t+2$ vertices, for example.